-- 1 Entitlements to financial support following a bereavement must be extended to key groups including: - " Bereavement Support Payment extended to cohabiting partners and those whose partner was unable to make sufficient NI contributions due to sickness or disability - Ensuring that those with No Recourse to Public Funds (which prohibits access to most mainstream benefits as a result of someone's immigration status) are not denied the financial support they need following a bereavement.
-This includes extension of the Funeral Expenses Payment to this group. - " Funeral Expenses Payment extended to students - " Governments across the four UK nations must work to increase uptake of Pension Credit - 2 Financial support following a bereavement must be extended beyond current time limits: - " Benefits for carers extended to 6 months after death (up from 2 months) - " Bereavement Support Payment extended to 6 years / completion of 1 year of secondary education for the youngest child (up from 18 months) - " Exemption from bedroom tax extended to a year (up from 3 months) - 3 All benefits for bereaved people must be up-rated annually in line with inflation in all four nations - 4 Legislation must require that landlords give at least 6 months' notice for an eviction when an original tenant dies.
+- 1 The Department for Work and Pensions must extend entitlements to financial support following a bereavement to key groups including: - " Bereavement Support Payment extended to cohabiting partners and those whose partner was unable to make sufficient NI contributions due to sickness or disability - Ensuring that those with No Recourse to Public Funds (which prohibits access to most mainstream benefits as a result of someone's immigration status) are not denied the financial support they need following a bereavement.
+This includes extension of the Funeral Expenses Payment to this group - " Funeral Expenses Payment extended to students - " Work to increase uptake of Pension Credit - 2 The Department of Work and Pensions must extend financial support following a bereavement beyond current time limits: - " Carer's Allowance and the Carer Element of Universal Credit extended to 6 months after death (up from around 2 months) - " Bereavement Support Payment extended to 6 years/completion of 1 year of secondary education for the youngest child (up from 18 months) - " Exemption from bedroom tax extended to a year (up from 3 months) - 3 The Government must up-rate all benefits for bereaved people annually in line with inflation - 4 The Department for Levelling Up, Housing and Communities must legislate to require landlords to give at least 6 months' notice for an eviction when an original tenant dies.
 This must apply to all tenancies in both the private and social rented sectors.